 Professional Project Option.
 The professional project is intended to demonstrate proficiency in implementing organizational change through design, conduct and evaluation of an organizational change project in an organizational setting.
 Students electing the professional project option must identify their own site in which to conduct the professional project.
 Faculty will work with the student to identify and specify the professional project, but it is ultimately the student's responsibility to identify the site for the professional project.
-Students conducting the professional project will register for 6 credits of Professional Project Seminar (3 credits each semester the project is in progress).
-The culmination of the project sponsors in the Professional Project Seminar.
-The grade for the Professional Project Seminar is assigned in the semester the project is completed.
+The student must identify a faculty member who will supervise the project.
+A second reader will be selected in collaboration with the project supervisor.
+The second reader may be another faculty member or may be a professional with master's preparation and significant relevant experience in the field.
+The culmination of the project will be a written and oral presentation to be scheduled in coordination with the professional project supervisor and will be open to other faculty and students in the program.
+The grade for the Professional Project is assigned in the semester the project is completed.